 Alfred Hitchcock is considered one of the best directors in the history, but he went through periods in his career that were as bad as M. Night’s.
 He spent the early 30s in a critical slumps, and came back with successful British thrillers in 1934.
 Do you want me to bring up Martin Scorsese’s career or Billy Wilder’s?
 Critics need to get a new gimmick because the “can Shyamalan redeem himself” angle is skewed.

 What was your first M. Night moment?

-So given the inconsistencies, why do you go about defending him?
+So given the inconsistencies, why do you defending him?

 Why should I have to defend his talent?
 It’s there for everyone to see.
 He helped me decipher the code of cinema.
 After watching Unbreakable and the rest of his films, I started to view movies as something beyond just the entertainment.
 It’s about understanding the message of the filmmaker and learning something new.
 He’s a very talented artist, and there’s nothing hard about defending that kind of talent.

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.